Antvirf/antvirf.github.io/content/posts/garmin-watchface-tutorial.md

 1. Go through the process, upload app pictures where requested.
 1. If desired, tick the box to mark it as a beta application (to only allow yourself to download it later).
 1. Once complete, you will have to wait for approval - see the [developer dashboard](https://apps.garmin.com/en-US/developer/dashboard) to check the status.
 1. Once the status changes to **Approved**, you can download the app.
+This may take up to 3 days.

 ## Transferring a watch face to your watch (offline)